Cover image

 An example of such a list could be:

-• 👉 Minimum N k salary gross.
+• Minimum Nk salary gross.

-• 👉 Only fullstack positions.
+• Only frontend/backend/fullstack positions.

-• 👉 With an opportunity to be promoted within a timeframe of X years.
+• With an opportunity to be promoted within a timeframe of X years.

-• 👉 Only hybrid work.
+• Only remote or remote/hybrid work.

-• 👉 Only USA-based companies.
+• Only USA-based/Europe-based companies.

 It makes sense to reject opportunities that a priori don't meet the requirements, to save each party's time.